 International and Comparative Law

 To practice law at the highest levels of the profession, lawyers need to have a global perspective on law, ethics and strategy, and they need to be able to solve a wide range of legal problems that cross borders.
-Therefore, international and comparative law has been a focus of teaching, scholarship and public service at UCI Law since the law school’s founding.
+Therefore, international and comparative law has been a focus of teaching, scholarship and public service at UC Irvine Law since the law school’s founding.

 Courses

-UCI Law allows students the opportunity to enroll in a dedicated international law course as first-year students.
+UC Irvine Law allows students the opportunity to enroll in a dedicated international law course as first-year students.
 The course—International Legal Analysis—helps students learn to solve international and transnational legal problems that they are increasingly likely to face in today’s globalized practice of law.
 Students can build on these first-year foundations with upper-division international and comparative law courses such as:

 Hands-On Learning and Public Service

-At UCI Law, students can get real-world international and comparative law experience through clinics and provide public service in international law through pro bono work.
+At UC Irvine Law, students can get real-world international and comparative law experience through clinics and provide public service in international law through pro bono work.
 In the International Justice Clinic, students work with activists, lawyers and NGOs at home and around the world to develop and implement advocacy strategies concerning accountability for major human rights abuses.
 In the International Human Rights Clinic, students focus on international human rights litigation in U.S. courts, participating in the litigation of pending cases at the trial court and appellate levels, including strategy discussions, evaluation of claims, discovery, briefing and preparation for oral arguments.

 Center